 “You can’t use up creativity.
 The more you use, the more you have.” – Maya Angelou.

-You can find creative communities in your area, even during these crazy times, by using a website like Meetup.com.
+You can find creative communities in your area by using a website like Meetup.com.
 Look for groups for creative writing, photography, arts and crafts, tech, and much more.

 8. Move Your Body to Unlock Creativity Daily.